Beginner's Blender setup for 3D print modeling

 Next step is to make visible the boundaries you should be constrained so the object fits in your 3D printer range.
 This step is optional because usually you can change the object scale in the Slicer software (the tool that converts the 3D object in instructions for your printer), but if you want to have that control, do the following:

-1. Select the cube with mouse right-button click
+- Select the cube with mouse

-2. Set its dimensions to the dimensions of your 3D printer (press N to see the Item tab)
+click - Set its dimensions to the dimensions of your 3D printer (press

-4. Click on the Object properties tab as indicated in the image below
+(z is actually in the center of mass, not in the base, that's why it's not zero) - Click on the Object properties tab as indicated in the image below

-5. In the "Visibility" untick Selectable
+- In the "Visibility" untick

 Then you should see the Working Area as the image below.
 I renamed the object name to "Working Area" so you don't mix with other objects in the collection.